Generating numbers of rings graded by amenable and supramenable groups: Notation and preliminary results

 \begin{theorem}[{Tarski \cite{Tar}, \cite[Corollary 11.2]{Wagon}}] Let $G$ be a group and $X$ a subset of $G$.
 Then the following two statements are equivalent. \begin{enumerate*} \item $X$ is $G$-paradoxical. \item $X$ is not amenable with respect to $G$. \end{enumerate*} \end{theorem}

-An important characterization of amenable groups was established by F\o lner \cite{Folner} in 1952.
+An important characterization of amenable groups was established by F\o lner \cite{Folner} in 1955.
 Rosenblatt \cite[Theorem 4.9]{Rosenblatt1} extended F\o lner's result in 1973 to describe the amenability of a subset of a group.
 For our purposes, it will be convenient to use the following version of Rosenblatt's condition.

 \begin{definition}{\rm Let $G$ be a group.
-If $X\subseteq G$, then we say that {\it $G$ satisfies the F\o lner condition with respect to $X$} if, for any finite subset $K$ of $G$ and $\epsilon\in \mathbb R^+$, there exists a finite subset $F$ of $G$ such that}
+If $X$ is a subset of $G$, then we say that {\it $G$ satisfies the F\o lner condition with respect to $X$} if, for any finite subset $K$ of $G$ and $\epsilon\in \mathbb R^+$, there exists a finite subset $F$ of $G$ such that}

 \end{definition}